-Working with local youth organizations REJA and YELI-Burundi in collaboration with the Youth National Council, the project will develop and deliver leadership trainings for female and male youth leaders, activists and youth representatives of 12 communes in 6 provinces.
+Working with local youth organization REJA and YELI-Burundi, the project will develop and deliver leadership trainings for female and male youth leaders, activists and youth representatives of 12 communes in 6 provinces.
 Leadership trainings will stress the importance of gender equality and a gender-transformative approach.
 Trained youth leaders will collect evidence ("stories") on everyday safety in their own communities, with specific attention to the safety issues confronted by women and girls; joint story analysis workshops will contribute to the identification of priority safety issues.
 Based on the priority safety issues, 144 youth leaders will iteratively develop and deliver 36 targeted peacebuilding initiatives, to be financed via the project budget.
-The selected peace building initiatives to be selected will need to respond to community needs in the intervention areas.
 In this way, young Burundians will produce their own practical peacebuilding agenda, co-produced with and aligned to the highly-localized needs of their own communities.

-As targeted peacebuilding initiatives are implemented, Cordaid, REJA and YELI-Burundi in close collaboration with the Youth National Council as allies will engage with national policymakers to share emergent best practices from the project, and advocate for tangible measures for inclusion of young people and women in community security and peacebuilding policymaking illuminated by those practices.
+As targeted peacebuilding initiatives are implemented, Cordaid, REJA and YELI-Burundi will engage with national policymakers to share emergent best practices from the project, and advocate for tangible measures for inclusion of young people and women in community security and peacebuilding policymaking illuminated by those practices.
 Youth leaders will provide examples of their work and showcase the importance of youth as agents of change.